BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB79-Transit-Oriented-Development-Upzoning/README.md

 **Policy Constraints**

 1. **Tier Precedence Rule:**
    - Where Tier 1 and Tier 2 zones intersect, Tier 1 supersedes Tier 2.
 Tier 2 geometry must be erased in overlapping areas.
+The one exception is where a Tier 2 200 ft zone overlaps with a Tier 1 quarter-mile or half-mile zone — in that case Tier 2 200 ft prevails, as it carries higher development standards than either Tier 1 distance band.
 2. **Geographic Scope:**
    - Applies only to cities located within:
      - Alameda County